 It is possible to review the change history of Version Controlled Packages by examining previous revisions.
 If necessary, you can check out one of these earlier revisions of a Package for editing, effectively rolling-back to that prior revision of the Package.

-Context Right-click on Package > Package Menu Control > File History select that revision and view its log entry.
+Context Right-click on Package > Package Menu Control > File History clients, your particular product opens its own 'File Version History' dialog.

 Review change history of a version-controlled Package